 Conclusion

-“The biggest challenge for us as a Northeast refiner is staying competitive relative to other US and international refineries,” Gallo says.
+international refineries,” Gallo says.
 “Refineries in this region face higher labor costs, and ever-increasing legislative constraints in an already highly regulated industry.”

 He adds that New Jersey has historically been supportive of manufacturing operations, with regulators helpful to companies with permit requirements and compliance.